A Veteran's Best Friend: The Impact of Assistance Dogs

 How Can Veterans Ensure a Successful Bond with Their New Assistance Dog?

-Veterans can ensure a successful bond with their new assistance dog by investing time in training, communication, and positive reinforcement.
-Building trust, establish Veterans must also provide consistent and effective training to their assistance dogs to ensure they are able to perform their tasks and duties effectively.
+Veterans must also provide consistent and effective training to their assistance dogs to ensure they are able to perform their tasks and duties effectively.
 This includes ongoing obedience training, socialisation, and reinforcement of desired behaviours.

 Additionally, veterans are responsible for providing a safe and comfortable living environment for their assistance dogs, including appropriate shelter, access to clean water, and a comfortable bed or resting area.

 Veterans must also be aware of their assistance dog's limitations and needs, respecting their physical and emotional boundaries.
-It is important for veterans to communicate openly with their assistance dogs and be attuned to their needs and preferences.
+It is important for veterans to communicate appropriately with their assistance dogs and be attuned to their needs and preferences.

 In recent years, there has been a noticeable rise…